tsbarry/Supermarket_sales/README.md

 GROUP BY product_line
 ORDER BY sales_percentage DESC;
 ```
-- What is total tax amount for each payment method, and rate it as "High" or "Low" based on the total tax amount?
+- What is the total tax amount for each payment method, and rate it as "High" or "Low" based on the total tax amount?
 ```sql
 SELECT payment,
        SUM(tax) AS total_tax,